Sedition trial begins for closed Hong Kong news site editors

 Ahead of the opening statements, the judge heard arguments from both sides about which articles could be included as part of the prosecution’s case and whether it was necessary to prove the defendants had seditious intent.

-The defense argued that the law requires prosecutors to bring charges within six months after any allegedly seditious articles are published, and that 10 out of the 17 articles which the prosecution referred to did not fall under that time frame.
+The defense argued that the law requires prosecutors to bring charges within six months after any allegedly seditious articles are published and that 10 out of the 17 articles that the prosecution referred to did not fall under that time frame.

 Unlike Lai, Chung and Lam were charged under a colonial-era sedition law that has been used increasingly to snuff out critical voices in the semi-autonomous Chinese city.
 Hong Kong was a British colony until its return to China in 1997.